-- physical violence including threats, verbal assaults and taunts, the destruction of property, extortion, unwanted sexual interest or contact - indirect forms of bullying including ignoring a person and the withdrawal of friendship, malicious gossip and spreading rumours, abusive or oppressive graffiti, the use of social media, electronic messages and websites. - it is often motivated by prejudice against certain groups for example on the grounds of race, religion, gender and disability
+- physical violence including threats, verbal assaults and taunts, the destruction of property, extortion, unwanted sexual interest or contact - indirect forms of bullying including ignoring a person and the withdrawal of friendship, malicious gossip and spreading rumours, abusive or oppressive graffiti, the use of social media, electronic messages and websites. - motivation of prejudice against certain groups for example on the grounds of race, religion, gender and disability

-Whether directed at children, young people, adults at risk, staff, volunteers, parent and carers, bullying and harassment, physical and/or emotional abuse will not be tolerated.
+Whether directed at children, young people, adults at risk, staff, volunteers, parent and carers, bullying and harassment, physical, sexual and/or emotional abuse will not be tolerated.
 All such behaviour will be treated as a safeguarding concern when aimed at children, young people and or adults at risk.
+If children, young people and/or adults at risk are engaging in bullying or harassment it is also a safeguarding concern and should be reported to the Lead or Deputy for safeguarding.